srijal30/genuine-djinn/protocol.md

 }
 ```

-The server will respond with the rooms ID under the `id` key.
+The server will respond with the room under the `room` key.

 #### Difference between joining and connecting?